 Now that you have defined what kind of ethics training needs to be implemented, you can begin to coordinate the actual training sessions.
-The amount of money spent on compliance training in the US totaled roughly $90 billion in 2018.
+The amount of money spent on compliance training in the US totalled roughly $90 billion in 2018.
 Outrageous, right?
 Flying employees from all over the world to one place costs a tremendous amount of money, in addition to having to pay for food, lodging, and a large auditorium to train all the employees.
 Skip it if possible!

 Nowadays with video conferencing software or online virtual classroom platforms, you can communicate the various requirements of your ethics training for employees simply over the internet.
 An instructor can conduct a full webinar that communicates vital information most effectively and ultimately save time in the process by reaching a large audience at once.

 4. Ensure compliance, proof of presence, and proof of focus

 It is not enough to inform employees of the guidelines of compliance.
 You must also ensure that employees have fully absorbed all the information.
 When moderating a remote session, it can difficult understanding how focused your participants are.
 Reporting on the success of your ethics training program or compliance requirements may require additional reporting beyond an attendance metric.